joelchan/inst126-intro-programming-notes/8_Dictionaries.md

 # your code here
 ```

+### Variation 2: Accumulating index

+The counting version uses `d.get(key, 0)` to start each key's count at 0.
+But what if instead of *counting*, you want to *collect* items — like building a list of all chapters where a concept appears, or all emails from a particular sender?

+This is the **accumulating** variation.
+Instead of `0` as the default, you use `[]` (an empty list), and instead of `+= 1`, you `.append()` the item.

 ### Practice: which words are n characters long?

-Now let's extend this a bit.
-We'll modify the first program to index word lengths: we want an index that can tell us "what words in the list were 2 characters long, or 5 characters long?"
+Let's try the accumulating variation.
+We'll index word lengths: we want an index that can tell us "what words in the list were 2 characters long, or 5 characters long?"
+The key is the word length, and the value is a *list* of words with that length.

 ```{code-cell} ipython3
 # the thing we want to index